-Regularly consuming high-sugar drinks may also increase the risk.
+Regularly consuming high sugar drinks may also increase the risk.
+A

-People who lead an inactive lifestyle are at higher risk of taking in too many calories without burning them through exercise.
+People who lead an inactive lifestyle also have a higher risk of taking in too many calories without burning them through exercise.

-Other people who may be at risk of developing prediabetes include those with polycystic ovary syndrome (PCOS) and those who have experienced instances of high blood sugar levels in the past.
+Other people who may be at risk of developing prediabetes include those who have polycystic ovary syndrome (PCOS) or have experienced instances of high blood sugar levels in the past.

-Anyone with any of these risk factors may benefit from a prediabetes screening to identify whether they have the condition.
+Anyone with any of these risk factors may benefit from a prediabetes screening to check whether they have the condition.

-A doctor typically diagnoses prediabetes with a blood test, particularly a glucose tolerance test.
-A glucose tolerance test measures how quickly the body can process the sugar in the blood in a 2-hour period.
+A doctor typically uses blood tests to diagnose prediabetes.
+A glucose tolerance test is particularly useful because it measures how quickly the body can process the sugar in the blood in a 2-hour period.

-The doctor may also use an A1C test.
-This involves measuring the average blood sugar levels over 2–3 months.
-People do not need to fast or take any special liquids or medications for this test, and it gives reliable results.
+Other options include a fasting blood test, which measures blood sugar levels after a person has not eaten for a specific period, and an A1C test, which measures the average blood sugar levels over 2–3 months.
+People do not need to fast or take any special liquids or medications for the A1C test, and it gives reliable results.

-According to the American Diabetes Association, a doctor will diagnose prediabetes when test results show the following measurements:
+The American Diabetes Association states that a doctor will diagnose prediabetes when test results show the following measurements: